Campylobacter jejuni antibody – clone CA30

-Mouse anti Campylobacter jejuni antibody is specific for the detection of Campylobacter jejuni.
+Campylobacter jejuni antibody (clone CA30), is a mouse monoclonal antibody that is specific for the detection of Campylobacter jejuni.
 The antibody does not cross react with Helicobacter pylori, Escherichia coli, Salmonella enteriditis, Salmonella paratyphi, Salmonella typhi, Salmonella typhimurium, Shigella boydii, Shigella dysenteriae, Shigella flexneri, Shigella sonnei, Yersinia enterocolitica, Listeria monocytogenes, Staphylococcus aureus.

 The bacterial genus Campylobacter are non-spore forming, rod shaped or curved, gram-negative bacteria of the family Campylobacteriacae.
 Over twenty-five species of Campylobacter have been identified but approximately 90% of human disease is caused by Campylobacter jejuni (C. jeuni).
 Infectious disease caused by pathogenic Campylobacter species (Campylobacter spp) is referred to as Campylobacteriosis.
 Other species of Campylobacter causing Campylobacteriosis include C. coli, C.lari and C. upsaliensis but cases are less frequently reported.